SatrikoAditya/movies-app/README.md

-# this is clone repository from entertain-me
+# this is mirror repository from entertain-me (private repo)

 ## Week-2 Day 4